Have you ever noticed how God can use something as small and delicate as a flower to reveal a powerful spiritual truth?

 The lily reminds us to stay connected to God.

-Biblical Interpretations in Dreams or Real Life
+Biblical Interpretations of Lily in Real Life

 What if you dream about the lily of the valley?